-Given this fixed fee arrangement, and assuming that all warrants issued in the January 2009 offering are exercised in cash and we receive net proceeds totaling approximately \$10,800,000, we anticipate that the allocation of the net proceeds from this offering will adjust such that we will only spend approximately 36% towards fees associated with the Microsoft litigation, 13% towards research and development expenses, 19% to general professional fees, and 32% towards general working capital purposes.
+Given this fixed fee arrangement, assuming all Series I and Series III Warrants are exercised in cash and we receive net proceeds totaling approximately \$21,092,759, we anticipate that the allocation of the net proceeds from this transaction will adjust such that we will only spend approximately 21% towards fees associated with the Microsoft litigation, 18% towards research and development expenses, 15% to general professional fees, and 46% towards general working capital purposes.

-As is disclosed in the Liquidity and Capital Resources section of this prospectus, and has been disclosed in our previous filings with the SEC, we anticipate that our existing cash and cash equivalents, which include the proceeds we raised from the initial sale of shares of our common stock in connection with this January 2009 offering and our September 2009 private placement transaction, are not currently sufficient to fund our operations through April 2010.
+As is disclosed in the Liquidity and Capital Resources section of this prospectus, and has been disclosed in our previous filings with the SEC, we anticipate that our existing cash and cash equivalents, which include the proceeds we raised from the initial sale of shares of our common stock in connection with this transaction, are not currently sufficient to fund our operations through April 2010.
 We anticipate that, as we get closer to the start of the trial portion of the litigation in March 2010, our legal fees will accordingly increase.
-Although the fixed fee arrangement entered into with McKool will assist us in managing our expenses and reducing the portion of our expenses spent towards litigation, should we not raise the total anticipated net proceeds in this offering, and we are not therefore able to allocate such proceeds to the Microsoft litigation, our intellectual property offerings, and other general working capital purposes as discussed above, we may need to raise additional funds through, but not limited to, public or private offerings, third-party debt facilities, or strategic partnerships.
+Although the fixed fee arrangement entered into with McKool will assist us in managing our expenses and reducing the portion of our expenses spent towards litigation, should we not raise the total anticipated net proceeds in this transaction, and we are not therefore able to allocate such proceeds to the Microsoft litigation, our intellectual property offerings, and other general working capital purposes as discussed above, we may need to raise additional funds through, but not limited to, public or private offerings, third-party debt facilities, or strategic partnerships.
 See the section in this Prospectus entitled "Risk Factors: We may seek to raise additional funds, finance acquisitions, or develop strategic relationships by issuing capital stock that would dilute your ownership." for additional disclosure regarding the potential dilutive impact that such additional raises would have on our existing stockholders.

-The foregoing represents our best estimate of the allocations of the proceeds of this offering based on our present plans and business conditions.
+The foregoing represents our best estimate of the allocations of the proceeds of this transaction based on our present plans and business conditions.
 The amounts and timing of expenditures for each purpose described above may vary significantly depending on numerous factors, including, without limitation, the progress of the Microsoft litigation and the progress of our research and development activities.
-There can be no assurances that unforeseen events or changes in business conditions will not result in the application of proceeds of this offering in a manner other than is described in this prospectus.
-Any such reallocation of the net proceeds from the offering would be substantially limited to the categories set forth above.
+There can be no assurances that unforeseen events or changes in business conditions will not result in the application of proceeds of this transaction in a manner other than is described in this prospectus.
+Any such reallocation of the net proceeds from the transaction would be substantially limited to the categories set forth above.